m5c/AsyncRestLib/README.md

  1. Add the ARL as a project dependency to your Spring Boot project.
  2. Prepare a vanilla Spring-REST controller enpoint.
  3. Change the enpoint method's return type to: ```DeferredResult<ResponseEntity<String>>```
- 4. Make the your state-object implement the ASR-provided [BroadcastContent](https://kartoffelquadrat.github.io/AsyncRestLib/eu/kartoffelquadrat/asyncrestlib/BroadcastContent.html) interface.
+ 4. Make your state-object implement the ASR-provided [BroadcastContent](https://kartoffelquadrat.github.io/AsyncRestLib/eu/kartoffelquadrat/asyncrestlib/BroadcastContent.html) interface.
 -> Implement the ```isEmpty()``` method and **add a default constructor**.
  5. Initialize your Spring REST controller with a [BroadcastContentManager](https://kartoffelquadrat.github.io/AsyncRestLib/eu/kartoffelquadrat/asyncrestlib/BroadcastContentManager.html), use your [BroadcastContent](https://kartoffelquadrat.github.io/AsyncRestLib/eu/kartoffelquadrat/asyncrestlib/BroadcastContent.html) implementation as ```<Generic>``` payload.
  6. *Optional*: Define your own transformer and likewise initialize it in your Spring REST controller: